 GUNNAR NYLUND (Swedish, 1904-1997)

-Gunnar Nylund (Danish-Finnish, 1904 - 1997) was a Danish ceramist active both in Sweden and Denmark.
+Gunnar Nylund (1904-1997) was a Danish ceramist active both in Sweden and Denmark.
 Nylund worked across multiple media, including glass and metal, but he is well known for the industrial tableware, unique sculptures in chamotte and his specially developed glazes that he produced throughout his career at Rörstrand Potteries, where he was the artistic director.

 Nylund was born in Paris in 1904, and lived across Scandinavia from 1907 onwards.
 His mother was a Danish ceramist and his father a Finnish painter and sculptor, which certainly informed Nylund's choice of occupation.
 In his youth, Nylund would often assist his parents with their projects, and in 1923, Nylund pursued studying in Helsinki both in the fields of architecture and ceramic art.
 Later, he pursued further studies in architecture at the Royal Danish Academy of Fine Arts in Copenhagen.